multila/multila-parser-generator/README.md

 ## Example

-The example program in this section defines a trivial interpreter for mathematical terms that consist of integral constants, operators `+` and `*`, as well as parenthesis.
-For example, `2 * (3+4)` is evaluated `14`.
+The example program in this section defines a trivial interpreter for mathematical terms.
+These terms consist of integer constants, operators `+` and `*`, as well as parentheses.
+For example, `2 * (3+4)` is evaluated as `14`.

-The grammar for this simple language can be written in EBNF as follows.
+The grammar for this simple language can be written in BNF as follows:

 ```ebnf
 term = add;